harapecorita/jamming/README.md

 # jamming

-This project uses a web application to realize an acoustic installation
+This project is a web application for interweaving live interaction by multiple users to on-going musical performance.
+The objective here is to integrate several musical instants in a musical performance (e.g. DJ performance and laptop musical performance).
+In addition, this is a musical interface that seeks inclusion of the audience as performers.

 ## Configuration / Context